 Carrie graduated from Bowdoin College and earned a Ph.D. in Latin American History from Harvard University.
 Carrie is the current Board Chair at Camp Starfish, a program for emotionally and behaviorally challenged kids.
 She enjoys mentoring social impact start-ups through the Social Innovation Forum's impact accelerator.
 She has also served on boards in the microfinance field and is a current member of the Boston Economic Club.
 Carrie lives with her husband and daughter in Somerville, MA, where they are active in supporting their lively urban community.

 Jeff Levy, Board Treasurer, is a real estate professional with over 16 years of commercial real estate finance and project management experience.
-Currently, Jeff is Vice President of Originations for Riverside Capital, LLC, a financial intermediary that helps to finance the construction of affordable housing across the country.
-Prior to joining Riverside, Jeff worked as an independent real estate consultant performing underwriting and due diligence on both affordable, new markets, and market-rate transactions.
+Currently, Jeff is a commercial real estate broker with The Colorado Group and Manager of Golden Bear RE, LLC, a real estate investment company.
+Prior to his work with The Colorado Group and Golden Bear, Jeff was Vice President of Originations for Riverside Capital, LLC, a financial intermediary that helps to finance the construction of affordable housing across the country.
+Before joining Riverside, Jeff worked as an independent real estate consultant performing underwriting and due diligence on both affordable, new markets, and market-rate transactions.
 Previously he spent six years as an Associate Director with AEGON USA Realty Advisors, LLC and two years with the Massachusetts Housing Investment Corporation.

 Jeff has a long history of volunteer leadership with Jewish organizations.
-In addition to his involvement with the Jewish Studio Project, he currently serves on Hazon’s Colorado Advisory Board.
-Jeff is the founder of the Boulder Jewish Commons Housing Initiative (BJCHI).
+He has served as a volunteer leader with Hazon and AJWS and once upon a time created and managed an annual event called the Bay Area Eco Tu B’Shvat Seder.
 Jeff holds a Master’s in City Planning and a Master’s in Real Estate Development from the Massachusetts Institute of Technology and received his undergraduate degree in Economics and City Planning from the University of California at Berkeley.
 He is a licensed Colorado Real Estate Broker.
-Jeff lives in Boulder, Colorado with his wife, Becca, and their dog, Frisco.
+Jeff lives in Boulder, Colorado with his wife, Becca, their daughter, Avital, and their golden retriever, Frisco.

 Joshua Joseph, a leader in the Jewish community, is a man who wears many hats.
 He is a real estate investor who previously worked for a big bank in institutional real estate lending, managed commercial leasing for a large private REIT, and co-founded a real estate tech startup.
 Within the Jewish community, in addition to being a thought leader, Josh currently sits on the boards of the local Jewish Community Federation, the Jewish Community Center of San Francisco and the Jim Joseph Foundation.
 His current obsession within the Jewish community is how the generation currently guiding American Jewry makes a successful transition to the rising generations of Jews, the “silent majority”.